Nick-Brennan/RaceGame/README.md

 # RaceGame
-#X-Racer#
+#Sprite Racer#
-##Tap "A" to advance the grey player's X.
+##Tap "A" to advance the grey player's sprite.
-##Tap "L" to advance the green player's X.
+##Tap "L" to advance the green player's sprite.

-### X-Racer RaceGame is a simple jQuery/HTML/CSS exercise for General Assembly Web Development Immersive
+### Sprite Racer RaceGame is a simple jQuery/HTML/CSS exercise for General Assembly Web Development Immersive